 There are many different kinds of trusts, but the most common type is a revocable living trust.
 The key words here are “living”—it goes into effect while you’re still alive—and “revocable,” which means you can change your plans if and when the need arises.
 Essentially, this kind of trust gives you more control and flexibility over your assets as you age and your situation changes.

 “Trusts give you a lot of control over what you want to do,” Hicks says.
 “A trust is really a blank sheet of paper, and you can make it anything you want it to be.”

 How complicated is it to create a trust?

-Since you can do a lot more with a living trust than you can do with a will — the process of writing your own trust document can be more complicated than the process of creating a will.
+Since you can do a lot more with a trust than you can do with a will — the process of writing a trust can be more complicated than the process of creating a will.
 Don’t let that stop you from beginning the trust-writing process, though.
 “The trust [process] has a few questions that some people might not have thought about before,” Hicks says, “but they’re not stumbling blocks.”

 About Nicole Dieker

 Nicole Dieker has been a full-time freelance writer since 2012, with a focus on personal finance and habit formation.
 In addition to Haven Life, her work regularly appears at Lifehacker, Bankrate, CreditCards.com, and Vox.
 Dieker spent five years as a writer and editor for The Billfold, a personal finance blog where people had honest conversations about money, and is the author of Frugal and the Beast: And Other Financial Fairy Tales.Read more by Nicole Dieker

 Haven Life is a customer-centric life insurance agency that’s backed and wholly owned by Massachusetts Mutual Life Insurance Company (MassMutual).
 We believe navigating decisions about life insurance, your personal finances and overall wellness can be refreshingly simple.